A Life in Leather — The Story of Katy Warriner

 THE TANNERY

-J&FJ Baker is a small family run tannery, and is Britain's last remaining traditional oak bark tannery.
-The site is believed to date back to Roman times, and has been In the Baker family for 6 generations, dating back to 1862.
+J&FJ Baker is a small family-run tannery and Britain’s last remaining traditional oak bark tannery — a heritage site that’s believed to date back to Roman times.
+The Baker family have run this tannery for six generations, since 1862.

-The hides that come to the tannery are from beef cattle from southwest farms and the oak bark used for its tannins is from oak forests in Cumbria.
-A slow and gentle process taking upwards of 14 months to produce a leather that is extremely strong and durable.
-Powered by a single water mill that gently rocks the tanning pits, there is an oldness to the buildings and the floors and walls of the tannery site, they whisper a thousand tales and tell so many stories.
+All hides come from beef cattle raised on southwest farms, and the oak bark for tanning is sourced from sustainable oak forests in Cumbria.
+Each hide is transformed through a gentle, slow process that takes over 14 months to produce leather that’s strong, supple, and built to last.
+Powered by a single water mill that rocks the tanning pits day after day, the old buildings and worn stone floors whisper a thousand stories of craft passed down through centuries.

-In the past 70 years the UK has lost over 400 tanneries, there are only 23 remaining and only a very small number employ traditional tanning techniques - Oak bark tanning is now on the heritage crafts critically endangered list.
+In the last 70 years, the UK has lost over 400 tanneries — with only 23 left, and just a handful still practising traditional methods.
+Oak bark tanning is now officially on the Heritage Crafts critically endangered list — making every hide from J&FJ Baker even more precious.

 The Hardware